bitcraze/bitcraze-website/src/products/multi-ranger-deck.md

 To get the most out of your Multi-ranger it should be paired with a {% poplink flow-deck %}, which will measure the movement along the ground and the distance to the ground.
 It gives the Crazyflie the capability to sense the space around it.

-The Multi-ranger also allows to start working on environment-aware problems like Simultaneous Localization And Mapping (SLAM) algorithms.
+The Multi-ranger can also be used as a starting point for experimenting with mapping and exploration.

 **Note:** The deck provides sensor data only.
 No collision avoidance or obstacle reaction is enabled by default.
 For examples of how to use the sensor data, see the [Crazyflie Python library examples for the Multi-ranger](https://github.com/bitcraze/crazyflie-lib-python/tree/master/examples/multiranger).